Affliction, Prayer under

-Psalms 39:8 Deliver me from all my transgressions: make me not the reproach of the foolish.
+Psalm 39:8 Deliver me from all my transgressions: make me not the reproach of the foolish.

-Psalms 51:1 Have mercy upon me, O God, according to thy lovingkindness: according unto the multitude of thy tender mercies blot out my transgressions.
+Psalm 51:1 Have mercy upon me, O God, according to thy lovingkindness: according unto the multitude of thy tender mercies blot out my transgressions.

-Psalms 79:8 O remember not against us former iniquities: let thy tender mercies speedily prevent us: for we are brought very low.
+Psalm 79:8 O remember not against us former iniquities: let thy tender mercies speedily prevent us: for we are brought very low.

 - That we may be turned to God.

-Psalms 80:7 Turn us again, O God of hosts, and cause thy face to shine; and we shall be saved.
+Psalm 80:7 Turn us again, O God of hosts, and cause thy face to shine; and we shall be saved.

-Psalms 85:4-6 Turn us, O God of our salvation, and cause thine anger toward us to cease.
+Psalm 85:4-6 Turn us, O God of our salvation, and cause thine anger toward us to cease.
 5 Wilt thou be angry with us for ever? wilt thou draw out thine anger to all generations?
 6 Wilt thou not revive us again: that thy people may rejoice in thee?

 Jeremiah 31:18 I have surely heard Ephraim bemoaning himself thus; Thou hast chastised me, and I was chastised, as a bullock unaccustomed to the yoke: turn thou me, and I shall be turned; for thou art the LORD my God.